ChristianGracia/Algorithms/advanced-interview-algorithms/Big-O/README.md

 ## Types

-O(1) Constant- no loops
+O(1) Constant - no loops

-O(log N) Logarithmic- usually searching algorithms have log n if they are sorted (Binary Search)
+O(log N) Logarithmic - usually searching algorithms have log n if they are sorted (Binary Search)

-O(n) Linear- for loops, while loops through n items
+O(n) Linear - for loops, while loops through n items

-O(n log(n)) Log Liniear- usually sorting operations
+O(n log(n)) Log Linear - usually sorting operations

-O(n^2) Quadratic- every element in a collection needs to be compared to ever other element.
+O(n^2) Quadratic - every element in a collection needs to be compared to ever other element.
 Two

 nested loops

-O(2^n) Exponential- recursive algorithms that solves a problem of size N
+O(2^n) Exponential - recursive algorithms that solves a problem of size N

 O(n!)
-Factorial- you are adding a loop for every element
+Factorial - you are adding a loop for every element

 **Iterating through half a collection is still O(n)**